Things To Do In Cairns for the Ultimate Tropical Getaway

 Things to do in Cairns: Stay

 Situated just a short walk from the beach and local dining scene, this luxury villa has everything you need for the ultimate tropical escape.
-94 Northhouse boasts three-bedrooms, two-bathrooms, and ample living spaces.
-For us the piece de resistance is the stunning alfresco space with a private pool.
-As soon as you check-in get the drinks on ice and get your cosy on, as you won't want to leave your summer oasis in a hurry!
+94 Northhouse boasts three bedrooms, two bathrooms, and ample living spaces.
+For us, the piece de resistance is the stunning alfresco space with a private pool.
+As soon as you check in, get the drinks on ice and get your swimsuit on, as you won't want to leave your summer oasis in a hurry!

 From $1,100 for two nights